-The purpose of this test is to verify both active downlink and uplink TCI state switch delay requirement defined in clause 8.21 and 8.23, respectively, by using joint TCI state of unified TCI state switch framework when only tci-JointTCI-UpdateSingleActiveTCI-PerCC-r18 is supported.
+The purpose of this test is to verify both active downlink and uplink TCI state switch delay requirement defined in clause 8.21 and 8.23, respectively, by using joint TCI state of unified TCI state switch framework when tci-JointTCI-UpdateSingleActiveTCI-PerCC-r18 is supported and when tci-SeparateTCI-UpdateSingleActiveTCI-PerCC-r18 is not supported.
 Supported test configuration is shown in Table A.7.5.13.4.1.1-1.